clojure-ts-mode

 Full description

-Clojure Tree-Sitter Mode
+Clojure Tree-sitter Mode

-is an Emacs major mode that provides font-lock (syntax
+clojure-ts-mode is an Emacs major mode that provides font-lock (syntax

 highlighting), indentation, and navigation support for the